CK Travels

 Whilst the Victoria Stations Wetherspoons may not be the finest pubs in Victoria (sticky carpet alert!), they are both quite a good place to grab a traditional English breakfast before grabbing a train to say Brighton beach or a cheap pint before returning home.

 Although central London can be expensive, if you are visiting Victoria / Westminster on a budget, the Victoria Station Wetherspoon pubs do very cheap food.
-Try a Wetherspoons full English breakfast fry-up for less than £5 (as at 2023).
+Try a Wetherspoons full English breakfast fry-up for less than £5 (as of 2024).

 Other London blog posts you might like